*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 You can find some instructions on replacing the needle in the video below.
-If you want to find the best accessories for cleaning and storing your vinyl records just click here.

-Signs your needle needs replaced
+Signs your record player needle needs replaced

 As mentioned above the sound quality of your records degrading is a good sign that your needle or cartridge needs replaced, but how do you know which it is?